ksctl/ksctl/README.md

 # Ksctl: Simplified Kubernetes Clusters Lifecycle Management

-**Status: `Technical Preview`**

 It aims to simplify a collection of kubernetes clusters running on different cloud providers.
 It provides a simple and intuitive interface for managing Kubernetes clusters.
 It is designed to be efficient and can perform tasks quickly and without the need for additional tools.
 It is a powerful tool that can be used to perform a wide range of tasks.

 It is already a valuable tool for developers who want to manage Kubernetes clusters using our CLI.
+And Get started with Kubernetes with the woring about the infrastructure and other configurations just run `ksctl create` and your cluster is ready to be used be it a local cluster or a cloud provider managed cluster.
+It makes the developers skip the cluster setup step as well as day 0 work.
+Soon we will work on day 1 operations and so on 🙂

 ### So far what have we achieved?
-Cluster creation, deletion, getting cluster info, accessing it.
-It uses cloud providers managed offerrings For Example: AKS, EKS, etc. not just that we also have self-managed kubernetes cluster support where you can pick and choose between different bootstrap tools like k3s or kubeadm.
-And now we are moving towards the next phase of the project where we will be adding more features like cluster scaling, cluster upgrade, production grade apps, and many more.

-See [the FAQ](#) for more details about how ksctl is different from alternatives.
+* Cluster Operations
+  * Create
+  * Delete
+  * Get Cluster infra details
+  * Storage of state in not just local system but also mongodb
+  * Manually Scaleup and Scaledown using the CLI interface
+  * Switch Between Clusters
+  * Wasm, application stack deployment
+* Type Of Cluster
+  * Self-Managed HA Cluster
+    * K3s
+    * Kubeadm
+  * Cloud Managed Cluster
+    * AKS
+    * EKS
+    * Civo K3s
+* Lifecycle
+  * You can now deploy wasm workloads using our Ksctl application stack
+  * Initial Prototype of Production Ready Stack (**InProgress**)
+  * Etcd Diaster Management (**TBD**)
+  * import any cluster (**TBD**)

+So It helps you to Avoid using Aws, Azure cli and just create and manage the cluster using a single CLI interface

 [![Go Report Card](https://goreportcard.com/badge/github.com/ksctl/ksctl)](https://goreportcard.com/report/github.com/ksctl/ksctl) [![](https://pkg.go.dev/badge/github.com/ksctl/ksctl.svg)](https://pkg.go.dev/github.com/ksctl/ksctl) [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/7469/badge)](https://www.bestpractices.dev/projects/7469) [![codecov](https://codecov.io/gh/ksctl/ksctl/branch/main/graph/badge.svg?token=QM61IOCPKC)](https://codecov.io/gh/ksctl/ksctl)